More

 ➡ User tries to access an app from their device.

-➡ OneIdP checks device, browser, and access rules set in the SSO configuration.
+➡ OneIdP checks device, browser, and access rules set in the single sign-on configuration.

 ➡ User enters Microsoft Entra credentials on the OneIdP login screen (no separate Entra UI).